Updated: Jun 27

 "So this is kind of awkward, but we're just gonna go ahead and address the rainbow-colored elephant in the room.
 You have the rainbow... we have the rainbow... and usually that's just hunky-dory.
 But this Pride, only one rainbow deserves to be the centre of attention - yours.
 And we're not going to be the ones to steal your rainbow thunder, no siree."

 Many saw this as a message of solidarity, a beautiful message of support, however, some people seemed to take it the wrong way with headlines like "Some People Think Skittles’ All-White Pride Candies Are Racist".
 Claims were made that, by only having white Skittles the company failed to acknowledge the diversity within the LGBT community.
-Personally I see it as a sign that colour and other differences don't matter, but I'm not easily triggered.
-Since then, every June, Skittles repeats the colourless marketing to spread Pride awareness and raise proceeds for the LGBT charity the Switchboard helpline in the United Kingdom.
+Personally I see it as a sign that colour and other differences don't matter, it makes us all special, not other, but I'm not easily triggered.
+Since then, every June, Skittles repeats the colourless marketing to spread Pride awareness and raise proceeds for an LGBT charity, the Switchboard helpline, in the United Kingdom.

 Taste The Rainbow

 The slogan "Taste The Rainbow" became the Skittles tag line in 1994 and has become one of the longest running advertisement campaigns ever.
 The phrase was coined by D’Arcy Masius Benton & Bowles, a New York advertising agency, they created the whole theme for the Skittles advertising campaign, which included bright posters and quirky television advertisements.

 In 2009, at the same time as reformulating for vegetarians, Skittles became involved in social media, using internet based platforms to reach more customers.
 A website, YouTube channel, Twitter account and a Facebook page were launched.